radektomasek/radektomasek/README.md

 - **Career Development:** I aim to deepen my expertise in backend development, focusing on building robust, scalable services and working with distributed systems.
 By strengthening my backend skills, I look forward to taking on more complex, end-to-end project ownership and contributing to architecture-level decisions.

-- **Continuous Learning:** I’m committed to expanding my knowledge of cloud platforms, with a particular focus on gaining in-depth experience with **Google Cloud Platform (GCP)** and exploring **Microsoft Azure**.
+- **Continuous Learning:** I'm committed to expanding my knowledge of cloud platforms, with a particular focus on gaining in-depth experience with **Google Cloud Platform (GCP)** and exploring **Microsoft Azure**.
 My goal is to build a versatile skill set in multi-cloud solutions, enabling me to leverage the best tools and practices across different environments.

 ### Technical Skills 🛠️